Rituximab and venetoclax treatment for 6 vs 26 cycles in patients with relapsed or refractory chronic lymphocytic leukemia

 Investigated drugs:

-Venetoclax is an oral medicine taken in tablet form.
-It works by blocking a protein that helps cancer cells survive, so the leukemia cells are more likely to die.
-In this study, patients receive venetoclax together with rituximab for six cycles, and then continue taking venetoclax for either a longer period (about 20 cycles) or stop the drug, to see which approach keeps the disease from getting worse longer.
+Venetoclax is an oral medication taken as a tablet.
+It works by blocking a protein that helps cancer cells survive, which can cause the leukemia cells to die.
+In this study, patients receive venetoclax after an initial course of another drug, and the length of treatment (either a shorter or longer number of cycles) is being compared to see which plan keeps the disease from getting worse for a longer time.

-Rituximab is given by infusion into a vein.
-It is an antibody that attaches to a marker on the surface of many leukemia cells, marking them for destruction by the body’s immune system.
-In this trial, all participants receive six cycles of rituximab at the start of treatment, and it is combined with venetoclax to help control the disease.
+Rituximab is a medicine given by infusion into a vein.
+It targets a specific marker on the surface of certain white blood cells, helping the immune system recognize and destroy the leukemia cells.
+In this trial, all participants receive six cycles of rituximab at the start of treatment, and it is combined with venetoclax to see how well the two drugs work together.

 Trial ID: